 Neal divulged the news on her Facebook page on May 7.
 "Clear Channel is completely changing the format," she wrote, adding, "The official announcement has not been made as to what the format will be, but none of the current hosts will be on the new station."

 The specifics about what's coming next are still pending.
 Via e-mail, Greg Foster, who oversees programming for AM-760 and sister station KHOW, confirms the news even as he refers to the outlet by its call letters, KKZN, rather than the AM-760 brand.
 "Gloria Neal's show is no longer on KKZN and she is no longer with our company," he notes.
 "We will be announcing new programming for KKZN in the near future."

-In the beginning, many observers felt Clear Channel had decided to create a forum for liberal voices to counter the popular perception that the firm had a conservative bias.
+This death sentence shouldn't come as a surprise, given that AM-760 has struggled to turn liberal punditry into revenue for its entire existence.In the beginning, many observers felt Clear Channel had decided to create a forum for liberal voices to counter the popular perception that the firm had a conservative bias.
 After all, founder/chairman Lowry Mays was a personal friend of both former presidents named Bush.
 But ex-Denver-based programmer Kris Olinger denied this strategy in a Westword interview.

 "Our motives here had to do with us having three AMs -- and finding a format that works on the third AM can be somewhat challenging," she said, referring in passing to Clear Channel outlets KOA and KHOW.
 "You've got sports, you've got business, but we felt, after researching the market, that progressive talk would be a strong choice, especially when you look at the makeup of the population in Colorado politically.
 It's a third Democrat and a third Republican and a third independent.
 So it made sense to give people who are progressive, liberal, what have you, a radio product that reflected their values."